 - The merged outlines can be selected and styled just like any other outline segment.

-- To remove one or more outline segments, hold the Control and Option keys while painting over the outlines.
+- To remove one or more outline segments, hold both the Control (Mac) or Alt (Windows) key when pressing the mouse, and then Option (Mac) pr Alt (Windows) key while painting over the outlines.

-- To restore one or more outline segments to the original object styling, hold the Control and Command keys key while painting over the outline segments.
+- To restore one or more outline segments to the original object styling, hold both the Control (Mac) or Alt (Windows) key when pressing the mouse, and then hold the Command (Mac) or Control (Windows) key while painting over the outline segments.

 The resulting regions and outline segments are dynamically updated when the original object shapes are edited or changed.